-Dr Seteney Shami: The Social Sciences and the Arab World
+Dr Seteney Shami - The Social Sciences in the Arab Region: Gaps, Elisions and Glosses

 Dr Seteney Shami is an anthropologist from Jordan with degrees from the American University of Beirut and the UC Berkeley.
 She has been Visiting Professor at the latter institution, Georgetown University, University of Chicago and the Swedish Collegium for Advanced Study in the Social Sciences.
 She has been a consultant for UNICEF, ESCWA and the Ford Foundation.
 She is the Diretor of the Arab Council for the Social Sciences.